 How can the risk of stroke be reduced?

 Anticoagulants reduce the risk of stroke by nearly two thirds.
-In other words, these treatments can prevent about 6 out of 10 strokes that would have occurred in people with AF.
+In other words, these treatments can prevent about 6 out of 10 strokes that would have occurred in people with atrial fibrillation (AF).

 Should you take medicine to reduce your risk of stroke?

-- Hypertension - past or present (1 point)
+- Hypertension - past or present (1 points).

 Which medicines help to reduce the risk of stroke?

 There are also new medicines that are as effective as warfarin and may have some advantages.
-These medicines are dabigatran, apixaban and rivaroxaban.
+These medicines are dabigatran, apixaban, rivaroxaban and edoxaban.
 The National Institute for Health and Care Excellence (NICE) has recommended that any of these newer medicines can be used to reduce the risk of stroke in patients with AF.

 Warfarin can interact with some foods, alcohol and other medicines.
 Some of the newer anticoagulants (dabigatran, apixaban and rivaroxaban) have less interaction with foods, alcohol and other medicines.